judyfang0108/AI-Medical-Course/README.md

 # AI-Medical-Course

 This is the projects of Development of Intelligent Medical Information System.<br>
-The midterm project use RPI to bulit an bot which can understand Taiwanese dialect and translate Taiwanese dialect to Chinese.<br>
+The midterm project use RPI to bulit an bot which can understand Taiwanese dialect and translate Taiwanese Hokkien to Chinese.<br>
-The final project use flutter to make an virtual anchor app, which can crawl latest news from Internet and turn the texts to Madarin, Taiwanese speech.
+The final project use flutter to make an virtual anchor app, which can crawl latest news from Internet and turn the texts to Madarin, Taiwanese Hokkien speech.
 ### Midterm Project - RPI BOT
 Demo Video: https://youtu.be/MMXGhqQcfsQ